OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/python_modules.md

 ## Calling user-defined python modules

-ExaDiS python interface allows the code to interact with user-defined, python-based modules within the specifications of OpenDiS.
-For instance, a generic module that perform calculations and modifications on the dislocation network can be created as:
+ExaDiS python interface allows the code to interact with user-defined, python-based modules implemented within the specifications of OpenDiS.
+For instance, a generic module that performs calculations and modifications on the dislocation network can be created as:
 ```Python
 class MyModule:
     """ Prototype of an python-based OpenDiS module """